-Black Fly is a thriller with more than a little gn violence but what makes it stand out for me is that rather than focusing on the blood and guts and gore of the latter half of the story it focuses on the emotional trauma of what’s going on and the difficult decisions that Jake has to make: stick by his psychopath bother or do the right thing and stand against him.
+Black Fly is a thriller with more than a little gun violence, but what makes it stand out for me is that rather than focusing on the blood and guts and gore of the latter half of the story, it focuses on the emotional trauma of what’s going on and the difficult decisions that Jake has to make: stick by his psychopath bother or do the right thing and stand against him.

-This might be the byproduct of the films incredibly small budget but at the end of the day I think this turned out for the best and speaking of which for a film with such a low-budget it does look great.
+This might be the byproduct of the films minimal budget, but at the end of the day, I think this turned out for the best and speaking of which, for a film with such a low budget, it does look great.

 The film does have some issues for me, the main one being a few things were fairly predictable, but these are very much overshadowed by the performances, particularly that of Matthew MacCaull as Noel.
 He disappears into the character and is genuinely menacing, especially in scenes where he’s just sharing a beer with someone who is asking him questions.